flutter/website/src/ui/interactivity/focus.md

   a descendant where you want to focus.
 - Do use `focusNode.requestFocus()`.
 It is not necessary to call `FocusScope.of(context).requestFocus(focusNode)`.
-The `focusNode.requestFocus()` method is  equivalent and more performat.
+The `focusNode.requestFocus()` method is equivalent and more performant.

 ### Unfocusing